sbc100/webports/README.rst

 - cmake
 - sed
 - git
-- pkg-config
-- gettext

 To build all ports you will also need these:

 - texinfo
+- gettext
+- pkg-config
-- autoconf, automake
+- autoconf, automake, libtool
 - libglib2.0-dev >= 2.26.0 (if you want to build glib)

 Before you can build any of the package you must set the NACL_SDK_ROOT